SciProgCentre/kmath/kmath-torch/README.md

 # LibTorch extension (`kmath-torch`)

-This is a `Kotlin/Native` module, with only `linuxX64` supported so far.
-This library wraps some of the [PyTorch C++ API](https://pytorch.org/cppdocs), focusing on integrating `Aten` & `Autograd` with `KMath`.
+This is a `Kotlin/Native` & `JVM` module, with only `linuxX64` supported so far.
+The library wraps some of the [PyTorch C++ API](https://pytorch.org/cppdocs), focusing on integrating `Aten` & `Autograd` with `KMath`.

 ## Installation